 Here's a shortlist of relevant facts I found that matter when analyzing if you can prove undue hardship using the Brunner Test:

 - Are the loans federal student loans or private student loans?
-Federal loans are harder to discharge than a private student loan because they offer income-driven repayment plans.
+Loans from the Department of Education are harder to discharge than a private student loan because they offer income-driven repayment plans.

 - Are you eligible for an income-driven repayment plan? $0-low monthly payments make passing the test hard.